triposorbust/fractal-graph/README.md

 ### Introduction

-Written for S.M.
+Written with S.M.
 Ali Tabei for studies on random-walks.
 A quick program to:

  - Generate a triangular lattice graph
  - Layout the graph in Cartesian space